ship-components/ceres-framework/README.md

 ## History

-* 1.1.1 - Fixed some linting errors
+* 1.1.1 - Fixed some linting errors.
+Bugfix for Pids
 * 1.1.0 - On startup by default if an existing pid is running Ceres will send a sigterm signal to the old process to try to cleaning shut it down.
 Fixed issue with incorrect http status code for forbidden / permission dendied requests.
 Improved startup time logging.
 Added a catch statement for when youch fails.
 * 1.0.1 - Fixed a big preventing results generated from promises from returning.
 Updated start up logging levels and messages.
 * 1.0.0 - Dropped support for node 4.
 Fixed infinite restart loop in cluster mode.
 Updated dependencies.